romainsi/zabbix-VEEAM_B-R/README.md

 The "Result Export Xml Veeam Xml" element sends a powerhell command to the host to create an xml of the result of the Get-VBRBackupSession command.<br />
 Then, each request imports the xml to retrieve the information.<br />
 Why?
 Because the execution of this command can take between 30 seconds and 3 minutes (depending on the history and the number of tasks) and I end up with several scripts running for a certain time and the execution is in timeout.
-The result of the Job is send by Zabbix Sender.
+The result of the Job is send by Zabbix Sender.<br />

+The triggers for Veeam services are disable by default and are to be activated according to the version of Veeam used.
+Items for Veeam V9.5 services are noted v9.5 at the end, the others are for earlier versions.

 **-------- Items --------**